Awarding shares to employees

 - Will employee shareholders be treated the same way as investors and founders?
 Setting up a new class of shares for employee shareholders is often an answer.

-A badly designed share incentive plan gives away more equity than intended and does not enhance shareholder value.
+A badly designed award of shares gives away more equity than intended and does not enhance shareholder value.
 You risk demotivating employees and driving them into the arms of competitors, if you fail to meet their expectations.
+The directors can expect a backlash from investors.

-- Lack of a share capital dilution table plotting the fully diluted position if all options and share rights are taken up.
+Lack of a share capital dilution table plotting the fully diluted position if all options and share rights are taken up.
+The share capital dilution table helps companies to monitor the position and meet the demands of investors.